apigee/iloveapis2015-hmac-httpsignature/httpsig/apiproxy/Readme.md

 (line feeds have been added to the above for readability.
 In actuality, a signature will be a single line with no intervening whitepace after the commas)

 The actual signature is computed over a signing base which consists of a concatenation of lines, separated by a newline character.
 Each line is a lowercased header name, a colon, a space, and the header value.
 The order of the headers in the signing base is as specified in the list.
+The signing base is not transmitted to the server as part of the request.

 In the list of headers, the value of (request-target) is treated specially: it implies a string containing the (lowercased) request method and the URL path+query, separated by a space.
 Therefore for the above authorization header, the signing base might be: